Exclusive - Goldman, JPMorgan in Senate's crosshairs for commodities holdings

 Over four, politically-charged hearings in April 2010, Levin summoned regulators and Wall Street executives to answer for their behaviour during the global financial crisis.

-In March 2013, he grilled executives from JPMorgan about trades that led to $6.2 billion losses known as the "London whale" trades.
+In March 2013, he grilled executives from JPMorgan about trades that led to $6.2 billion (3.68 billion pounds) losses known as the "London whale" trades.

 Such hearings can shine an important spotlight on regulatory failings and wrongdoing, Levin said.